Security and Trust

 Uptime

 We have an uptime of 99.8% or higher.
-We are still working on our status page to make the uptime visible.
+Our status page is available at status.currents.dev.

 Network and application security